92Hank/TDCEcommerce/README.md

 * Microsoft Sql Server Management Studio 18
 * Login page
 * To add items to cart you have to be logged in
-* Admin dashboard where you can manage produkts, categories and orders
+* Admin dashboard where you can manage products, categories and orders